CORENdot/Unity-Vertex-Color-Processor-for-Crocotile3D-.obj-files/README.md

         of the Object Hierarchy in Crocotile3D (Scene tab).
             - This is a special case as "Scene" is the default existing Object in Crocotile3D, it get's applied to all non-grouped-tiles by default.
-            - Again if you create Objects called "Scene" they will get merged with the non-grouped-tiles into a single Mesh by Unity.
+                - Again, bear in mind that if you create Objects called "Scene" they will get merged with the non-grouped-tiles into a single Mesh by Unity.

     3 - If you have done the above steps and still get an error like "Mesh.colors is out of bounds..." try exporting the .obj file with Merge Vertices disabled in the Crocotile3D export settings and